YakinRubaiat/yakinrubaiat.github.io4/projects/Pnumonia_Detection.md

 ## 2. Introdiction

+Pneumonia considers for an important proportion of patient morbidity and death (Gon¸calves-Pereira et al., 2013).
+Early diagnosis and treatment of pneumonia are important for stopping complications including death (Aydogdu et al., 2010).
+With approximately a billion procedures per year, chest X-rays are the most common imaging test tool used in practice, critical for screening, analysis, and management of a variety of diseases including pneumonia (Raoof et al., 2012).
+However, two-thirds of the global people lack access to radiology diagnostics, according to an estimate by the World Health Organization (Mollura et al., 2010).
+There is a lack of experts who can understand X-rays, even when imaging material is available, leading to increased mortality from treatable diseases (Kesselman et al., 2016).

 In Bangladesh, pneumonia is responsible for around 28% of the deaths of children under five years of age.
 An estimated 80,000 children under five years of age are admitted to hospital with virus-associated acute respiratory illness each year; the total number of infections is likely to be much higher [(icddr,b)](https://www.icddrb.org/news-and-events/press-corner/media-resources/pneumonia-and-other-respiratory-diseases).
 Bangladesh is a very densely populated country.
 There is a shortage of expert radiology in bangladesh.
 It would be very helpful if there is a system on the internet that can detect Pneumonia automatically.
 We create web-based deep learning method that can take a Chest X-picture and give some probability about the Pneumonia of a patient.
 This early detecting method can save a lot of time and help to respond quickly.

 ## 3. Dataset